-- 1. Title and brief Description of the Proposed Project (1/4 page max), - 2.
-An abbreviated CV or resume of each artist involved in the project (3 pages max), - 3.
-Detailed Description of the Proposed Project (3 pages max) including: - the goals, outcomes, and perceived benefits of the project, - a list and/or description of potential community participants, - 4.
-Relevance of the Proposed Project to the overall goals and aims of the industrial closure thematic research area in particular and the DePOT partnership project in general (1 page max), - 5.
-Artistic Merit of the Proposed Project (1 page max) including professional development. - 6.
-A Timeline for the Realization of the Project (1 page max) indicating any significant "milestones" to be accomplished during the tenure of the project, - 7.
-A Detailed Budget listing Expenses and Revenues and including any funds requested or expected from other sources.
+- 1. Title and brief Description of the Proposed Project (1/4 page max), indication application stream (artist or scholar) - 2.
+An abbreviated CV or resume of each artist involved in the project (3 pages max). - 3.
+Detailed Description of the Proposed Project (3 pages max) including: - the goals, outcomes, and perceived benefits of the project, - a list and/or description of potential community participants, - Relevance of the Proposed Project to the overall goals and aims of the gender, family, and deindustrialization in particular and the DePOT partnership project in general (1 page max), - 5.
+Artistic Merit of the Proposed Project (1 page max) including professional development, - 6.
+A Timeline for the Realization of the Project (1 page max) indicating any significant "milestones" to be accomplished during the tenure of the project,